chaosmail/angular-dchart/README.md

-Angular/D3.js Chart Directives
+Angular/D3.js Chart Directives (not maintained)
 ==============================

-A Demo can be found here: http://chaosmail.at/2013/angular-dchart/ Features
+This library was a proof of concept and is not maintained anymore.
+Please check out https://github.com/n3-charts/line-chart instead!

+Features
 --------
 + Angular Directives for different Chart types